-I got my computer fixed!
-Let’s celebrate with a new recipe for classic red sangria.
-I love a glass of wine at the end of a long day, but sangria is best shared with friends.
-So, this recipe has been in the works for a while.
+Life is good!
+Let’s celebrate with this classic red sangria recipe.
+Sure, I love a glass of wine at the end of a long day, but sangria is best shared with friends.

 Sangria is festive, fruity and fun.
 It’s a perfect party punch to pair with Spanish tapas or Mexican food.
 Cold sangria is undeniably great on hot summer days.
 The red wine base and versatile seasonal fruit options make it appropriate for cooler days, too!